-For basic upkeep and maintenance, I never hit the dirt without my Fiskars® Big Grip Garden Knife.
-It's the perfect go-to tool, whether you're digging up or loosening soil, or lifting and removing root balls.
+For basic upkeep and maintenance, I never hit the dirt without my Fiskars garden knife.
+It’s the perfect go-to tool, whether you're digging up or loosening soil, or lifting and removing root balls.

-A Fiskars® Deluxe-Stand-up Weeder with four claws can save your back and your time.
-If you have an invasion of dandelions, you'll wonder how you ever lived without this handy upright tool that removes all of these annoying lawn-invaders, right down to the root – so weeding lawn areas can be quick and easy.
-The Fiskars® Big Grip Weeder lets you dig and lift in one fell swoop, and it's my go-to tool when dealing with pesky thorned or thistled plants.
+The Fiskars stand-up weeder has four claws, helping you save your back and your time.
+If you have an invasion of dandelions, you'll wonder how you ever lived without this handy upright tool that removes all of these annoying lawn-invaders, right down to the root—so weeding lawn areas can be quick and easy.
+The Fiskars Big Grip weeder lets you dig and lift in one fell swoop, and it's my go-to tool when dealing with pesky thorned or thistly plants.

 Garden weeding will last longer and be much less infuriating if you get the entire plant, root and all.
 Just ripping and tearing the tops off your weeds isn't going to do you any favors in the long run.
 Most weeds have the power to regenerate readily from left-behind roots—sometimes stronger than before.
 Use your Big Grip Knife or your Big Grip Weeder when you're working in softer, loamy beds.
 You might even be able to make uprooting those weeds into a game for your kids.